skinny97214/skinny97214.github.io/_posts/2015-02-04-I-stand-against-kveton.md

 I only realized that I would be sharing the stage with an accused rapist on Friday, when a friend texted me “Wow.
 Scott Kveton is on the Ignite lineup.”
 It took me only a matter of minutes to decide to withdraw as a speaker in protest unless he was removed.
 The organizers, as far as I can tell, gave him the choice whether or not to remain.
 He decided to remain.

 The decision the event organizers are making is not whether he's guilty, but rather whether his presence as a speaker is good for the event and the community.
-We all have to come to conclusion with all the data we have available.
+We all have to come to a conclusion with all the data we have available.
 (Note: I’ve intentionally left the discussion of the evidence against him to the last, for those who are triggered by such discussion.)
 You can’t decide not to decide.
 Giving him the benefit of the doubt is itself a decision.

 ### This is the hard reality of what it takes to make the tech community safe for women.